Leadership

 Larisa has also designed and facilitated several courses rooted in Problem Based Learning, a student-centered approach to learning where students work collaboratively to drive the learning in order to solve an open-ended problem.

-In 2023, Larisa joined Terra School at Serenbe as the Director of Education for the Upper House.
+In 2023, Larisa joined Terra School at Serenbe as the Director of Education for the Upper School.
 She will focus on learners ranging from seven to eighteen years old, overseeing curriculum design and development for this age group.

 Outside of work, Larisa takes great joy in being a mother to her three-year-old son, Dean, and nine-year-old step daughter, Blakely.
 She works alongside her loving husband to create a fulfilling and beautiful life on their property, Tommy Lee Cook Farm.
 Larisa is excited about the opportunity to live, work, and pursue her passions closer to home.